Eastern Washington University: History

 Julius Zittel was selected to design the new administration building, which was dedicated on May 22, 1915, and later renamed to Showalter Hall in 1940.
 The Herculean Pillars, at the intersection of 5th and College, were also completed in 1915, using materials salvaged from the 1896 Normal School building, and served as the entrance to the school for those arriving from the downtown train station.

 Cheney Normal School continued to grow, opening its first dormitories in 1916 (Monroe Hall), 1920 (Senior Hall), and 1923 (Sutton Hall); in 1929, it completed the President's House (now University House), to serve as the residence for the school's president.
 All were designed by Zittel.
-After Zittel's retirement, Charles I. Carpenter and George M. Rasque were hired to design a replacement for the Training School, where student teachers would practice teaching; the new building, dedicated on April 9, 1937, was named Martin Hall to honor Governor and local resident Clarence Martin.
-Also that same year, Cheney Normal School was renamed to Eastern Washington College of Education.
+A new building to house the Training School for future teachers was opened in 1937 and named Martin Hall to honor Governor and local resident Clarence Martin.
+That same year, Cheney Normal School was renamed to Eastern Washington College of Education.
 On June 4, 1940, the new campus library was opened as Hargreaves Hall (designed by Rasque), and the former administration building was formally dedicated to Noah Showalter.

-The school grew quickly in size following World War II and became Eastern Washington State College in 1961.
+The school grew quickly following World War II and became Eastern Washington State College in 1961.
 During this era, Eastern added various graduate and undergraduate degree programs.
-In 1977, the school's name was changed for the final time to Eastern Washington University by the Washington State Legislature.
+In 1977, the school's name was changed to Eastern Washington University by the Washington State Legislature.

-In 1992, the core of the campus was listed on the National Register of Historic Places as the Washington State Normal School at Cheney Historic District.
+In 1992, the core of the campus was listed on the National Register of Historic Places.

+In July 2024, amid a continuing drop in enrollment and inability to differentiate itself with the other regional universities in Washington (Western Washington University and Central Washington University), university president Shari McMahan announced that EWU would rebrand to a polytechnic university, emphasizing applied and experiential learning over theoretical discussions.
+The change drew criticism from students and faculty in the humanities, fearing that arts-related programs would be reduced or overlooked in the change.
+The university plans to expand internship opportunities and work with employers to offer more degrees for in-demand fields.